 Study at secondary level intended to prepare pupils for university study concludes with a university entrance diploma.
 Students are expected to complete the university entrance diploma programme in three years.

 At a few secondary schools in the capital area pupils can study for a university entrance diploma in English.

-Handicapped students in secondary schools are legally entitled to special assistance.
-In many secondary schools there are special classes, practical programmes and other educational options specifically intended for disabled students.
+Students in secondary schools with a disability are legally entitled to special assistance.
+Many secondary schools have are special classes, practical programmes and other educational options specifically intended for disabled students.

 There are two folk high schools in Iceland, Lýðháskólinn á Flateyri and LungA School in Seyðisfjörður.

-A list of all secondary schools in Iceland is available on the website of the Ministry of Education, Science and Culture.
+More information can be found on the websites of secondary schools in Iceland and on the website of the Directorate of Education.